MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab01_Marketing_Application_Configuration.md

     pages and emails.

-2. In the second exercise, you will import accounts and contacts to Dynamics 365 for Marketing from csv files.
+2. In the second exercise, you will import accounts and contacts to Dynamics 365 Marketing from csv files.

  What you’ll need:
 ------------------

--   A computer with a Dynamics 365 for Marketing environment
+-   A computer or VM with a Dynamics 365 Marketing environment

--   10 image files to be used in marketing content and 2 csv files containing Contoso contact and account data:
+-   10 image files to be used in marketing content and 2 csv files containing Contoso contact and account data.
+These can be found in the AllFiles folder on GitHub, or may be distributed directly by your MCT.

     -   briefcase.png